tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: maybe a Seat or Bed in the Main Hall?
 	- TBD: doc_string to address Seat as Creature Container (vs. Room node discussion)

+- IDEA: Given that creatures will be contained:
+	- need to embrace a node-based awareness of creature location
+	- need to embrace the use of recursion on methods like remove()
+	- Apply this to concepts like drop() and stand() / exit()
+	- Do need to set some limits though... maybe Perch obj can't contain Perch obj?
+	- Also need a class for opaque creature container... like a fireplace...
+	- names like 'cavity' and 'nook' to describe negative space??
+- IDEA: maybe need a general Creature container w/ Seat and Bed inheritting? i.e. MixIn?
+	- IDEA: class name = Perch (Seat and Bed inherit from Perch)
+	- IDEA: perch = Creature container with 'translucent' room access
+	- TBD: Perch in_reach attribute that links to room obj
+		- TBD: can access in_reach if also in room; enable general ref of container / surface
+	- TBD: implement global verb synonyms for 'sit in' or 'sit on' == enter()
+	- TBD: implement ['exit' = node up too ?] [maybe native = 'exit']
+	- TBD: create Seat class exit method ?
+	- IDEA: exit auto-brings creature up one node if receptical to exit is not specified?
+	- TBD: should creature.is_contained and creature.get_container be ViewOnly methods?
 - IDEA: OpenMixIn, LockMixIn, ContainMixIn architecture ???
 	- Probably want to introduce this when I add size / weight / capacity to items and Recepticles??
 	- Door class = ViewOnly + OpenMixIn